protocolbuffers/protobuf/README.md

     $ sudo xcode-select --install

-  To install Unix tools, you can install "port" following the instructions at https://www.macports.org .
-This will reside in /opt/local/bin/port for most Mac installations.
+  To install Unix tools, you can install "homebrew" following the instructions at http://brew.sh/ .
+This will reside in /usr/local for most Mac installations.

-    $ sudo /opt/local/bin/port install autoconf automake libtool
+    $ brew install autoconf automake libtool

   Then follow the Unix instructions above.